andreasthoelke/dotvim/help.md

 Note 'symlink' setting ~/.vim/plugin/setup-general.vim#/let%20g.symlink_loaded%20=

 ### hard link a file to a git repo for backup
+I can just hard link any (notes) file into nvim/notes and it will be packed up ln /Users/at/Documents/Server-Dev/server-setup.md /Users/at/.config/nvim/notes/server-setup.md
+TODO: write a vim helper to back up a notes file.

+limitation: pulling the file back from the remote repo (note I have never done this) would bread the link to the original file therefore it would be better to have the original file in the repo and a related symlink somewhere in the documents folder.

 ### Network volumes / Google Drive